ConeDragon/docs/building/tracks/ci/migrating-from-travis.md

 +         run: bin/ci
 ```

-[`workflows/pr.yml`][workflow-template-pr-ci-yml] has the same changes, with the notable exception of the bash-fu that calls the `pr-check` and `pr` scripts with each changed file as argument:
+[`workflows/pr.yml`][workflow-template-pr-ci-yml] has the same changes, with the notable exception of the bash-fu that calls the `pr-check` and `pr` scripts with each changed file as an argument:

 ```diff
 # # .github/workflows/pr.yml